Are You a People Pleaser? (And If So, Why Is That an Issue?)

 7. Learn to Take a Compliment

 People pleasers tend to struggle with how to respond when someone tells them they did a great job.
 They may say something like “My presentation wasn’t as good as Kelly’s,” or “Thanks, even though there was a huge typo.”
 Instead, just say “Thank you.
 I’m glad you liked how it turned out.”
 Being humble is a good quality, but that doesn’t mean you can’t accept some well-earned praise, too.

-Once you scale back your people-pleaser ways, you may just find that your own focus and productivity will improve, and you’ll stress less.
+Once you scale back and learn how to stop being a people pleaser, you may just find that your own focus and productivity will improve, and you’ll stress less.
 People will respect you for having your own thoughts and opinions, and for being assertive and confident when appropriate.
 Want more tips to make your job easier?
-Join Monster for free today.
-As a member, you'll get workplace insights, career advice, and job search tips sent directly to your inbox.
+Monster can send you free advice.
 All in all, to achieve real workplace happiness, the only person you really have to please is yourself.